sanchito59/ffmpeg-notes/README.md

 This command will create frames from a video. `-i` flags the input video. `-r` sets the framerate, i.e. 100 frames per second. `-f` sets the output format and creates the files.
 In this case, `testVideo.mp4` is 8 seconds long, at an `-r` of 100 it will extract and output **800** new images created from frames of the inputted video titled `image-01.png` all the way to approximately `image-800.png`.

 **To save space, you can also output images to `.bmp` file format.**

+## Remove the audio stream from a video file

+### `ffmpeg -i testVideo.mp4 -an testVideoOutput.mp4`

+This command will remove the audio stream from a video file.
+To perform this action simply use `-an` and specify and output video file name and file format.

 ## Test/Preview video